 Good Order.
-The Company will be deemed to have received a purchase or redemption order when a Service Organization, or if applicable, its authorized designee, accepts a purchase or redemption order in good order.
+The Company will be deemed to have received a purchase order when a Service Organization, or if applicable, its authorized designee, accepts a purchase order in good order (i.e., the purchase request includes the name of the Fund; the dollar amount of shares to be purchased; an account application or investment stub; and a check payable to the Fund).
 Orders received by a Service Organization in good order will be executed at the Fund's next determined NAV after they are accepted by the Service Organization or its authorized designee.

 Retirement Plans.
-Shares of a Fund may be purchased in connection with various retirement plans, including Individual Retirement Accounts ("IRAs"), section 403(b) plans and retirement plans for self-employed individuals, partnerships and corporations and their employees.
+Shares of a Fund may be purchased in connection with various retirement plans, including Individual Retirement Accounts ("IRAs") and retirement plans for self-employed individuals, partnerships and corporations and their employees.
 Detailed information concerning retirement plans is available from your Service Organization.
-A \$20.00 retirement custodial maintenance fee is charged per IRA account per year.
+A \$15 annual account maintenance fee for each retirement account is charged (up to a maximum of \$30 annually) and a \$25 fee is charged for transferring assets to another custodian or for closing a retirement account.
 For further information as to applications and annual fees, contact your Service Organization.
 To determine whether the benefits of an IRA are available and/or appropriate, you should consult with a tax advisor.

 Other Purchase Information: The Company reserves the right, in its sole discretion, to suspend the offering of Shares or to reject purchase orders when, in the judgment of management, such suspension or rejection is in the best interests of a Fund.
 The Adviser will monitor each Fund's total assets and may decide to close any of the Funds at any time to new investments or to new accounts due to concerns that a significant increase in the size of a Fund may adversely affect the implementation of the Fund's strategy.
-Subject to the Board of Directors' discretion, the Adviser may also choose to reopen a Fund to new investments at any time and may subsequently close the Fund again should concerns regarding the Fund's size recur.
+Subject to the Board's discretion, the Adviser may also choose to reopen a Fund to new investments at any time and may subsequently close the Fund again should concerns regarding the Fund's size recur.
 If a Fund closes to new investments, the Fund would be offered only to certain existing shareholders of the Fund and certain other persons, who are generally subject to cumulative, maximum purchase amounts, as follows:

-- a. persons who already hold Shares of the closed Fund directly or through accounts maintained by brokers by arrangement with the Company; - b. existing and future clients of financial advisers and planners whose clients already hold Shares of the closed Fund; - c. employees of the Adviser and their spouses, parents and children; and - d. directors of the Company.
+- a. persons who already hold Shares of the closed Fund directly or through accounts maintained by brokers by arrangement with the Company; - existing and future clients of financial advisers and planners whose clients already hold Shares of the closed Fund: - c. employees of the Adviser and their spouses, parents and children; and - d. directors of the Company.

 Other persons who are shareholders of the other Free Market Funds are not permitted to acquire Shares of the closed Fund by exchange.
 Distributions to all shareholders of a closed Fund will continue to be reinvested unless a shareholder elects otherwise.
-The Adviser, subject to the Board of Directors' discretion, reserves the right to implement other purchases limitations at the time of closing, including limitations on current shareholders.
+The Adviser, subject to the Board's discretion, reserves the right to implement other purchases limitations at the time of closing, including limitations on current shareholders.